 - Engage in transactions between Vietnamese parties;

 - Subject to the same corporate tax rate;

 - Neither parties entitled to tax incentives within a specified tax period.

 Entities are required to declare transfer pricing information, but not to provide documentation in the following cases:

-- Gross revenue less than VND 50 billion (approx. $2 million), and all related-party transactions not exceeding VND 30 billion (approx. $1.2 million); or
+- Gross revenue less than VND 50 billion (approx. $2 million), and all party-related transactions not exceeding VND 30 billion (approx. $1.2 million); or

-- Entering into Advance Pricing Agreement (APA), and submitting an annual report for APA purpose; or
+- Entering into Advance Pricing Agreement (APA), and submitting an annual report for APA purposes; or

 - No revenue/expenses arising from intangible assets, gross revenue of less than VND 200 million (approx. $8mil), and operating profits before interests and tax exceeding prescribed rates for specific sectors.